 We loved to hear her stories about life, music, ministry, and a young, revolutionary, creative Jesus.
 I also discovered my passion for composition with her.
 She encouraged me to play by ear when she realized I had a gift for improvising.
 She would give me three notes, and then let me play the marimba, recorder, piano, or whatever instrument she had at hand to create a musical piece.
 She loved jazz and introduced me to both it and classical music.
 I was totally amazed by her love for people and music, in that order.

-Adriana completed elementary, middle school, and two years of high school, including that middle school music experience, at Instituto Adventista del Uruguay.
+Adriana completed elementary, middle school, and two years of high school, including the middle school music experience, at Instituto Adventista del Uruguay.
 She completed high school at Instituto Adventista del Plata in Argentina in 1986.
 During her high school years, she had taken college classes, and two years after graduating from high school she received a B.Mus. in piano performance and music education from IAP.

 In 1989 she moved to Spain and pursued a master's degree in piano performance and accompanying at Conservatorio Joaquin Rodrigo, Valencia.
 Following completion of her study there, she earned a master's degree in theory and solfege at the Conservatorio Superior de Valencia in 2001.
 She also studied orchestra and band conducting with maestro Ferran Ferrer at the Allegro School of Music.